Final 2 days for early-bird savings to TC Early Stage 2021: Marketing & Fundraising – TechCrunch

 But this isn’t a one-way situation.
 Nope, these are highly interactive sessions, and you’ll have plenty of time to get answers to your most pressing questions.
 Check the event agenda and start planning your schedule.

-Here’s just a taste of the topics on tap.
+Here’s just a taste of the topics on tap:

 Pro Tip: Your pass includes access to video-on-demand.
 With VOD flexibility, you can watch sessions you missed and/or review sessions you attended to absorb the details on a cellular level.